Top 4 misconceptions about Agile

 Misconception III: Agile is just an iterative SDLC methodology

 This is deadly.
 Many managers believe that Agile is nothing but multiple waterfall iterations.
 Dividing the project into multiple small iterations and doing it waterfall way is the Agile way.

 So how do we go for it?
 We gather all the requirements upfront and get a sign off and then start delivering the modules in an iterative manner.
 Each time a module is ready, we go to the customer, demonstrate the module and give them for testing.
 The development for the next module starts or even better, we can form parallel teams to carry our multiple modules simultaneously.
 Does it sound cool?

 The approach discussed above is a workable model but it’s definitely not Agile.
 Agile is much more than just being iterative.

-Myth about Agile: MVP is equivalent to doing Masters, transactions and reports in different sprints
+Misconception IV: MVP is equivalent to doing Masters, transactions and reports in different sprints

 This is more of a corollary to the previous point but certainly needed a mention.
 Software teams looked at a project from masters, transactions and reports perspective.
 But customers never understood this classification, they expect modules, which is meaningful for them.

 Agile MVP or Minimum viable product is about delivering a feature, which is usable and implementable.
 Division of the MVP has to be driven from that perspective.
 Henrik Kniberg‘s blog post Making sense of MVP (Minimum Viable Product is a must read if you really would like to get a grasp of MVP from grounds up).